Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

 Likewise, we expand the multivariate signals using the eigenfunctions as shown in Eq (\ref{eq18}).

 Since the eigenfunctions are orthogonal, substituting Eqs (\ref{eq17}) and (\ref{eq18}) into Eq (\ref{eq16}) yields the following optimization problem,

 where,

-\textbf{Weighted Version:} We note that the offline sensor selection algorithm may generate some outliers, which can impact the accuracy of the regression problem.
-These outliers become more apparent after identifying the active failure mode and the MFPC-scores to estimate the time-varying functional regression model.
-To address this issue, we use weighted least squares to estimate the time-varying functional regression model.
-To derive the weights, we first measure the Euclidean distance between the MFPC score corresponding to a unit $i$ and the centroid of the cluster of the active failure mode.
-We then use the reciprocal of that distance to define the corresponding weight for the unit, $w_{i}$, of that unit.
-If the unit's failure is misclassified, $w_{i}$ would be large, and thus, unit $i$ is assigned a smaller weight in the regression problem.
-Next, We regress the standardized $\ln{TTF}$ on the MFPC-scores using a penalized weighted linear regression shown in Eq (\ref{eq20}).
+\textbf{Weighted Version:} The offline sensor selection algorithm is unlikely to cluster failures perfectly.
+Therefore, when fitting the regression model, it is possible that sample systems that failed due to other failure modes are included.
+These systems may present themselves as outliers, compromising RUL prediction accuracy.
+To address this issue, we use weighted least squares to fit the time-varying functional regression model.
+To derive the weights, we first measure the Euclidean distance between the MFPC score of each training system to the centroid of the cluster of the diagnosed failure mode.
+Then we calculate the reciprocal of that distance to define the corresponding weights for each system in the training set.
+If a training system's failure mode is misclassified, its corresponding weight $w_{i}$ would be large, and thus, training system $i$ would be assigned a smaller weight in the regression problem.
+Next, we regress the standardized $\ln{TTF}$ on the MFPC-scores using a penalized weighted linear regression shown in Eq (\ref{eq20}).
 For variable selection, we include the lasso penalty in the optimization problem.
 To ensure a regression coefficient represents the significance of their respective predictor to the prediction of the failure time, Eq (20) should be read such that $\zeta_{i,h}^{k^*}$ is standardized.